-Given the available data, radiosurgery is considered medically necessary in the initial management of patients with brain metastases who meet the following conditions: 1) no lesion is greater than 5 cm, 2) the individual has a KPS \geq 70, 3) systemic disease is under control or good options for systemic treatment are available, 4) there is no leptomeningeal disease, 5) primary histology is not germ cell, small cell, or lymphoma, and 6) all lesions can be treated in a single fraction (for SRS) or up to 5 fractions (for fractionated SRS).
+Given the available data, radiosurgery is considered medically necessary in the initial management of patients with brain metastases who meet the following conditions: 1) total number of brain metastases is less than or equal to 10, 2) the individual has a KPS $\geq$ 70, 3) systemic disease is under control or good options for systemic treatment are available, 4) there is no leptomeningeal disease, 5) primary histology is not germ cell, small cell, or lymphoma, and 6) all lesions can be treated in a single fraction (for SRS) or up to 5 fractions (for fractionated SRS).

-According to guidance published by ASTRO, CPT instructions for CPT® 77373 "Stereotactic body radiation therapy (SBRT), treatment delivery, per fraction to 1 or more lesions, including image guidance, entire course not to exceed 5 fractions..." and include the possibility of treating multiple sites of disease in one treatment course.
+According to guidance published by ASTRO, CPT instructions for CPT® 77373 "Stereotactic body radiation therapy (SBRT), treatment delivery, per fraction to 1 or more lesions, including image guidance, entire course not to exceed 5 fractions..." and include the possibility of treating multiple sites of disease in 1 treatment course.
 Further, "...for single fraction cranial lesion(s), see CPT® 77371 and CPT® 77372."
-Therefore, if the sum of the treatment days for all of the sites treated during a single course of therapy exceeds five, it is not appropriate to charge CPT[®] 77373 for SBRT delivery.
+Therefore, if the sum of the treatment days for all of the sites treated during a single course of therapy exceeds 5, it is not appropriate to charge CPT® 77373 for SBRT delivery.

-Following radiosurgery alone, approximately 25 to 50% of patients will develop new metastases within the first year (Ayala-Peacock, 2014; Gorovets, 2017).
+Following radiosurgery alone, approximately 25% to 50% of patients will develop new metastases within the first year (Ayala-Peacock, 2014; Gorovets, 2017).
 Treatment options for new metastases include further radiosurgery or whole brain radiation therapy.
 Factors predicting for recurrences within the brain include age, histology, increasing number of brain metastases, and increasing extracranial disease burden (Gorovets, 2017).
 The primary drawback with the use of radiosurgery upfront is the increased risk of distant failure in the brain (Kotecha, 2017).
 Patients who present with early and extensive distant failure in the brain and those with limited survival are better treated with whole brain radiation therapy.
 About 40% of patients will require whole brain radiation within 6 months of initial treatment with radiosurgery.
 In patients who do experience further recurrence in the brain following radiosurgery it is critical to risk stratify this cohort to determine who will benefit from further radiosurgery vs. whole brain radiation (Gorovets, 2017).
+Factors such as high brain metastases velocity, number of brain metastases, extra-cranial disease, and performance status can be used to stratify further brain metastases treatment strategies.
+Therefore, further treatment with radiosurgery, in a previously treated patient will be considered medically necessary in those who meet the following conditions: 1) total number of brain metastases treated in the last 12 months is less than or equal to 15, 2) life expectancy is > 6 months, 3) the individual has a KPS $\geq 70$ ,

-Therefore, further treatment with radiosurgery, in a previously treated patient will be considered medically necessary in those who meet the following conditions: 1) new lesions (no lesion is greater than 5 cm) are present, 2) life expectancy is > 6 months, 3) the individual has a KPS \geq 70, 4) systemic disease is under control or good options for systemic treatment are available, 5) there is no leptomeningeal disease, 6) primary histology is not germ cell, small cell, or lymphoma, 7) all lesions can be treated in a single treatment plan with a single fraction (for SRS) or up to 5 fractions (for fractionated SRS), and 8) the individual has not been treated with more than two episodes of radiosurgery in the past 9 months.
+4) systemic disease is under control or good options for systemic treatment are available, 5) there is no leptomeningeal disease, 6) primary histology is not germ cell, small cell, or lymphoma, 7) all lesions can be treated in a single treatment plan with a single fraction (for SRS) or up to 5 fractions (for fractionated SRS).